SaurabhSingh92/kafka/README.md

 Start rolling with kafka

-Kafka is messagin service hugly popular when using streaming data, micro-service implementation.
+Kafka is messagin service hugly popular used for streaming data, de-coupling and micro-service implementation.
 Its almost unbreakable and has good community support.

 This repository will setup basic kafka consumer, topic and producer.
-Python for hands on-experience with batch and real-time processing
+Python for hands on-experience with batch and real-time processing.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-Twitter Stream
+<b>Stream-NLP</b>

-This repository contain code to help you with fetching the twitter live data using the API, pulish to a topic.
+This repository contain code to help you generate fake data and publish it to a topic.

-Pyspark code to read this streaming data from the topic and process it as structure-streaming.
+Pyspark code to read this streaming/batch data from the topic and process it with natural language processing to get the sentiment of the text.